azurestandard/azure-angular-providers/README.md

 The `Cart` instances have the following properties:

 * `order`, the order object as returned by `AzureAPI.order.get(…)`.
-* `orderLines`, an array of order-line objects recording requested products, quantities, prices, ….
-In addition to their usual properties, the order-line objects will have:
+* `orderLines`, an array of `OrderLine` instances wrapping order-line
-    * `totalPrice`, the total current price for the line in dollars.
-    * `productClass`, the `Product` instance associated with the line (`product` is just the product's code).
-See `AzureProduct` for details on this class.
+  $resources with the requested products, quantities, prices, ….
 * `price`, the total current price of the order.
 * `weight`, the total weight of all products on the order.
 * `products`, a count of all the products on the order.